The occupational therapy program at St. Bonaventure

 Students subject to annual background checks

-As a way to ensure patients' safety and comply with requirements set forth by our clinical affiliating agencies, all students in the School of Health Professions are subject to annual background checks that cover state and federal databases, as well as the sex offender registry.
+As a way to ensure clients' safety and comply with requirements set forth by our clinical affiliating agencies, all students in the School of Health Professions are subject to annual background checks that cover state and federal databases, as well as the sex offender registry.
 They are required to submit specific health information in order to participate in clinical and fieldwork experiences.

 Students who do not comply with these requirements will not be able to participate in clinical learning experiences and will not be able to complete the program.
 There are no exceptions to this policy.
 In addition, the results of these reports may or may not disqualify a student from entering or completing the program.